AdobeDocs/experiences-by-you.en/help/experience-manager/cloud-service/expert-resources/aem-champions/onboarding-playbook.md

 >
 >Download the [onboarding playbook here.](./assets/Cloud-Manager-for-AEM-as-a-Cloud-Service.xlsx)

 Check out these tips from your fellow technical lead, Rakesh Pasupuleti.
-Rakesh is an Adobe Experience Manager champion, and he shares ideas about how to use the onboarding playbook.
+Rakesh is an [!DNL Adobe] Experience Manager champion, and he shares ideas about how to use the onboarding playbook.

 >[!VIDEO](https://video.tv.adobe.com/v/3419299?quality=12&learn=on)